rezoner/playground/docs/script/playground/readme.md

   key: "candy",

-  /* url for you to load */
+  /* by a rule of thumb just use to url to load file */

   url: "images/candy.png",

-  /* path without extension - it's useful when you have to load two files
+  /* if it requires more than one file - here is url without extension
-     for one entry - for example spritesheet would be .png + .json */
+     for example texture atlas consists of atlas.png + atlas.json */

   path: "images/candy",